Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 11 Januari 2025 17.19.35 UTC
+- WIB: Sabtu, 11 Januari 2025 17.25.07 UTC
-- WITA: Sabtu, 11 Januari 2025 18.19.35 UTC
+- WITA: Sabtu, 11 Januari 2025 18.25.07 UTC
-- WIT: Sabtu, 11 Januari 2025 19.19.35 UTC
+- WIT: Sabtu, 11 Januari 2025 19.25.07 UTC

 Kutipan Inspiratif:
-"The moral virtues, then, are produced in us neither by nature nor against nature.
-Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

-Kategori: nature
+Kategori: friendship